The time in tune with the sounds of nature

 1995: Traveled around Lake Titicaca by reed boat for 4 months.
 Joined UN official project “Expedition Mata Rangi” as a member.

-1996: Built Mata RangiⅠ (first reed ship) in Rapanui Island (Easter island).
+1996: Built Mata RangiⅠ (first reed boat) in Rapanui (Easter island).

 2002: Founded “Kamuna Project”.
 Started “Reed boat school”.

 2005: Built a reed ship “Kamuna”.
-Traveled from Kouchi prefecture to the Izu islands in Japan for 13 days, 1000 km as a captain of reed ship.
+Traveled from Kouchi prefecture to the Izu islands in Japan for 13 days, 1000 km as a captain of 60ft reed boat.

 2013: Held “Reed boat school” in Korea.
-It was the first reed boat school in a foreign country.
+(The first reed boat school in a foreign country)

 2014: Founded an association “ONE OCEAN”

-Jin Ishikawa has built 320 reed boats and experienced more than 15,000 km reed boat navigation.
+Jin Ishikawa has built big and small total 320 reed boats and experienced more than 15,000 km reed boat navigation.